jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 - Article Date (DataType: Date Picker)
 - Content (DataType: Richtext Editor)

-TODO: add "Image" to show one type of media in use.

 For this simple example, on the 'Article' document type, set the permission "Allow as root" to `true`.

 Please create and publish some test articles.